Philliec459/Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data/README.md

 	microns =  ((2.0 * 367.0)/(Pc_r[i] * 69035.0)) * 10000.0

 However, then you would not be able to directly choose a Closure Correction in pu from this plot.
-Therefore, in the plot below we have created a pseudo PTD by plotting BVocc on the x axis in pu and Delta BVocc on the y axis also in pu.
+However, using python we can determine at what point in the HPMI array data the micron cutoff was chosen and then use the corresponding BVocc at that same array element.
+We have created a pseudo PTD by plotting BVocc on the x axis in pu and Delta BVocc on the y axis also in pu.
 You select what appears to be a representative CC from this plot too.

 ![HPMI_Image](CC_Distributions.svg)